hyperledger/fabric-docs-i18n/docs/source/functionalities.rst

-Hyperledger Fabric Functionalities - Hyperledger Fabirc功能
+Hyperledger Fabric Functionalities - Hyperledger Fabric功能
 ==================================

 Hyperledger Fabric is an implementation of distributed ledger technology